This leaflet aims to provide an overview of hemiplegia, the impacts it may have on a child and the support available from HemiHelp.

 It is difficult to generalise: hemiplegia affects each child differently.
 The most obvious result is a varying degree of weakness, stiffness (spasticity) and lack of control in the affected side of the body, rather like the effects of a stroke.
 In one child this may be very obvious (he or she may have little use of one hand, may limp or have poor balance); in another child it will be so slight that it only shows when attempting specific physical activities.

 What can be done to help?

-Hemiplegia cannot be cured, but a lot can be done to minimise its effects.
-Your child, once diagnosed, will probably be referred to a Child Development Centre (CDC) or the children’s department of your local or regional hospital, where therapists will work with you to develop his or her abilities.
+Hemiplegia cannot be cured, but a lot can be done to minimise its effects and help children achieve their potential.
+Your child, once diagnosed, will probably be referred to a Child Development Centre (CDC) or the children’s department of your local or regional hospital.
+A paediatrician and therapists, who work as part of a wider network of professionals including paediatric neurologists and orthopaedic and neurosurgeons, will work in partnership with you to develop his or her abilities.

 Understanding hemiplegia and knowing how you can help your child achieve his or her potential is vital.

 The immature brain is very flexible, and some of the functions of the damaged area can be taken over by undamaged parts of the brain in a process known as neuroplasticity.
 An adult, whose brain pathways are already organised, has much less neuroplasticity and so after a stroke may lose very specific functions, depending on which part of the brain was affected.
 In contrast, which area of the brain was damaged and which side of the body is affected makes relatively little difference in children and young people with hemiplegia.